 #2 Make use of Paris Metro.

 Paris is most beautiful when explored on foot but if you plan to save more time, make use of the Paris metro.
 It’s old and conventional but an efficient and cheap way to get around the city.
-There’s nearly a close by station anywhere that are worth exploring too for its graffiti and wall arts.
+There’s nearly a close by station anywhere that is worth exploring too for its graffiti and wall arts.
 If you plan to stay in the city for a few days, you can get a carnet (10 tickets at €14,10 vs €1,80 for single-use ticket) or a one-day pass (€12,30).

 #3 Eat your heart out.